ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 # Acknowledgments

 The authors of this document would like to thank the authors of {{?I-D.ietf-teas-actn-poi-applicability}} for having identified the gap and requirements to trigger this work.

+The authors of this document would like to thank Adrian Farrel,
+Alexander Clemm,
+Brad Peters,
+Camilo Cardona,
+Daniele Ceccarelli,
+Gabriele Galimberti,
+Jan Lindblad,
+Joe Clarke,
+Mahesh Jethanandani,
+Mohamed Boucadair,
+Prasenjit Manna,
+Rob Wilton,
+Qin Wu,
+Qiufang Ma, and
+Swamynathan B
+for their valuable input to the technical discussions during the development of this document.

 This document was prepared using kramdown.